Cosmetics: Industry

-The manufacture of cosmetics is dominated by a small number of multinational corporations that originated in the early 20th century, but the distribution and sales of cosmetics is spread among a wide range of businesses.
+The manufacture of cosmetics is dominated by a small number of multinational corporations that originated in the early 20th century, but the distribution and sales of cosmetics are spread among a wide range of businesses.
 The world's largest cosmetic companies are L'Oréal, Procter & Gamble, Unilever, Shiseido, and Estée Lauder.
 In 2005, the market volume of the cosmetics industry in the US, Europe, and Japan was about EUR 70 Billion/a year.
 In Germany, the cosmetic industry generated €12.6 billion of retail sales in 2008, which makes the German cosmetic industry the third largest in the world, after Japan and the United States.
 German exports of cosmetics reached €5.8 billion in 2008, whereas imports of cosmetics totaled €3 billion.

-The worldwide cosmetics and perfume industry currently generates an estimated annual turnover of US$170 billion (according to Eurostaf – May 2007).
+The worldwide cosmetics and perfume industry currently generates an estimated annual turnover of US$170 billion (according to Eurostaf, May 2007).
 Europe is the leading market, representing approximately €63 billion, while sales in France reached €6.5 billion in 2006, according to FIPAR (Fédération des Industries de la Parfumerie – the French federation for the perfume industry).
 France is another country in which the cosmetic industry plays an important role, both nationally and internationally.
 According to data from 2008, the cosmetic industry has grown constantly in France for 40 consecutive years.
 In 2006, this industrial sector reached a record level of €6.5 billion.
 Famous cosmetic brands produced in France include Vichy, Yves Saint Laurent, Yves Rocher, and many others.